| INFORMATION

 Behavioral Sciences will contain the letters IMF followed by five

 digits.
 Note: Formerly known as MFCC Intern.
+Licensed

-Licensed Psychologist - has completed a four-year doctoral
+Psychologist - has completed a four-year doctoral

 degree in psychology (Ph.D., Psy.D., or Ed.D), 3,000 hours of

-supervised experience, and passed written psychologist examinations (no
+supervised experience, and passed written psychologist examinations.

-of January 2002).
 Psychologists may practice many different kinds of

 psychotherapy and are also trained to perform psychological testing.